-Days was previously a multiweek occasion that marked its 60th year in 2024.
-This year, it was split into two road history.
-PHOTO BY DAVID CARLEY events with a carnival in July and Old Railroad Days in August to celebrate rail- Canaan Railroad Days was moved to August this year to put more emphasis on railroad history with events Aug.
+PHOTO BY DAVID CARLEY

+July and Old Railroad Days in August to celebrate railroad history.

+Canaan Railroad Days was moved to August this year to put more emphasis on railroad history with events Aug.
 7 to 10.

+Don't Miss This Week's Special Inserts!
+Sales and more!

-Check them out inside.
+- Check them out inside.

-Ocean State Job Lot Lakeville Journal Street Fair Pamphlet
+- Ocean State Job Lot

+- Lakeville Journal

+- Street Fair Pamphlet